poolik/callback-websocket/README.md

 ## Java server

-To handle requests on the server side you need to do two things.
+To handle requests on the server side you need to do two things:

 1. In your WebSocketEndpoint @OnMessage method marshal the request to WebSocketRequestMarshaller like so: